Thus Spoke Zarathustra: Criticism of religion

 Nietzsche studied extensively and was very familiar with Schopenhauer and Christianity and Buddhism, each of which he considered nihilistic and "enemies to a healthy culture".
 Thus Spoke Zarathustra can be understood as a "polemic" against these influences.

 Though Nietzsche "probably learned Sanskrit while at Leipzig from 1865 to 1868", and "was probably one of the best read and most solidly grounded in Buddhism for his time among Europeans", Nietzsche was writing when Eastern thought was only beginning to be acknowledged in the West, and Eastern thought was easily misconstrued.
 Nietzsche's interpretations of Buddhism were coloured by his study of Schopenhauer, and it is "clear that Nietzsche, as well as Schopenhauer, entertained inaccurate views of Buddhism".
 An egregious example has been the idea of śūnyatā as "nothingness" rather than "emptiness".
 "Perhaps the most serious misreading we find in Nietzsche's account of Buddhism was his inability to recognize that the Buddhist doctrine of emptiness was an initiatory stage leading to a reawakening".
 Nietzsche dismissed Schopenhauer and Christianity and Buddhism as pessimistic and nihilistic, but, according to Benjamin A. Elman, "[w]hen understood on its own terms, Buddhism cannot be dismissed as pessimistic or nihilistic".
 Moreover, answers which Nietzsche assembled to the questions he was asking, not only generally but also in Zarathustra, put him "very close to some basic doctrines found in Buddhism".
 An example is when Zarathustra says that "the soul is only a word for something about the body".

 Nihilism

-It has been often repeated in some way that Nietzsche takes with one hand what he gives with the other.
-Accordingly, interpreting what he wrote has been notoriously slippery.
 One of the most vexed points in discussions of Nietzsche has been whether or not he was a nihilist.
 Though arguments have been made for either side, what is clear is that Nietzsche was at least interested in nihilism.

 As far as nihilism touched other people, at least, metaphysical understandings of the world were progressively undermined until people could contend that "God is dead".
 Without God, humanity was greatly devalued.
 Without metaphysical or supernatural lenses, humans could be seen as animals with primitive drives which were or could be sublimated.
 According to Hollingdale, this led to Nietzsche's ideas about the will to power.
 Likewise, "Sublimated will to power was now the Ariadne's thread tracing the way out of the labyrinth of nihilism".